-Best small, flowered orchid in the show.
+Best small flowered orchid in the show.

-(Other than the AOS Trophy; these special awards shall be decided by a select committee designated by the show chairman or by the show chairman alone)
+(Other than the AOS Trophy and the "Screamer" Award; these special awards shall be decided by a select committee designated by the show chairman or by the show chairman alone)

 Special thanks to our business sponsors: Pepsico.
 Raining Rose,